 The Mc III did not yield clear discrimination among the extant lifestyles and was hence not included in the discriminant analyses.
 But one can note that an interesting pattern was observed in the cross-sectional shape (CSS) of extinct sloths at mid-diaphysis.
 Indeed, high values, denoting elliptic sections, are found in Valgipes and Glossotherium.
 Such a bone structure is expected to be suited to resist bending along its major axis (Ruff & Hayes 1983).
 This is consistent with previous lifestyle reconstruction of Glossotherium, which is argued to have had fossorial habits (Coombs 1983; Bargo et al. 2000) supposedly entailing a well-marked main direction of bending.
 Furthermore, it might suggest that Valgipes had similar habits, which, to our knowledge, was never purported.

 A medulla filled with spongy bone was observed in large-sized mammals, and argued to be a potential adaptation to graviportality (Houssaye et al. 2015).
 It does not seem to be possible to easily draw such a conclusion for xenarthrans: whatever their lifestyle, xenarthrans with a mass of roughly 5 kg (e.g., Tamandua) and over tend to fill their medullary cavity with spongy bone.
-This is true for the forelimb, as described here (and as also reported by Houssaye et al. (2015) for the humerus), but likely also for the hind limb, as suggested by the tibia of the small-sized extinct sloth Nothrotherium described herein.
-In the case of xenarthrans, the great quantity of diaphyseal trabeculae might be related to another aspect affecting bone structure, such as mineral homeostasis and/or metabolism.
+This is true for the forelimb, as described here (and as also reported by Houssaye et al. (2015) for the humerus), but likely also for the hind limb: a ‘naturally sectioned’ tibia of the small-sized Nothrotherium (less than ca. 100 kg; Amson et al. 2016) reveals that the medullary cavity is entirely filled with dense spongy bone (Fig. 2D).
+In the case of xenarthrans, the great quantity of diaphyseal trabeculae might be related to another aspect affecting bone structure, such as mineral homeostasis and/or metabolism (Eleazer & Jankauskas 2016; and references therein).
 While more experimental data is required to discuss it beyond speculation, it was reported that extant sloths (at least the two-toed sloth Choloepus) are prone to soft tissue mineralization likely due to mineral imbalance (Han & Garner 2016).
 One can therefore speculate that the observed great quantity of diaphyseal trabeculae might be a storage mechanism for mineral in excess.

 The extremely low metabolism of extant sloths was suggested by Montañez-Rivera et al. (2018) as a potential explaining factor for their low cortical compactness (CC).
 Indeed, they found that extant sloths depart in that regard from other extant xenarthrans as well as from two extinct sloths (the small-sized Hapalops and Parocnus).
 No quantitative assessment of CC was performed here.
 But we can report that, at mid-diaphysis, the CC of the sampled extinct sloths was generally observed as low (when an observation was possible), similar to armadillos and anteaters.
 Nevertheless, two specimens showed a rather porous cortex, Hapalops (humerus; MNHN.F.SCZ162) and Glossotherium (radius; MNHN.F.PAM756), though not as porous as that of most extant sloths.
 A dedicated analysis of extinct sloths’ CC is required to investigate this trait and possibly use it to inform metabolic rate reconstruction in extinct sloths.